-Ever since we started offering our Ritual Kits, I’ve been asked more questions about rituals than I thought was possible!
+Ever since debueting our Ritual Kits, I’ve been asked more questions about rituals than I thought was possible!
 This is great and I love talking about all the ways we can connect to plant spirit energy.
 One discussion I’ve been encountering centers around routines versus rituals.
 Let’s take a look at the difference, the overlap, and why both are important:

-RITUAL – When I think about rituals, what comes to mind is the moments when I slow down and do something for me.
+When I think about rituals, what comes to mind is the moments when I slow down and do something for me.
 Whether it be an act that aids in my physical, mental, emotional, or spiritual health (or a combination there of), these slow, deliberate moments are just for me.
 Much like routines, rituals can be solitary, done with others, or done on behalf of others (think, ceremonies to honor ancestors or deities).
-Rituals tend to flow out of us naturally or be based in traditions that meaningful (holidays, anniversaries, birthdays, etc).
-Many of us engage in rituals when it feels right and we have the time to devote to them.
+Rituals tend to flow out of us naturally or be based in traditions that are meaningful (holidays, anniversaries, birthdays, etc).
+Many of us engage in rituals when it feels right and we have the time to devote to them or on a fixed schedule such as each moon cycle, for example.
 It can be very powerful to designate time, space, or tools specifically to rituals and our personal health and healing.

 We all throw around the word ‘intention’ and thankfully most people don’t snuff at intentions as woo-woo anymore.
 At it’s core, intention is commitment and dedication.
 When we set intentions, we are putting energy in motion to achieve a goal.
 When we make decisions with intentions, we are considering all outcomes and making the choice that is the best fit.
 When we live with intention, we take time to be thoughtful and considerate, knowing that our lives are an ongoing journey that have an effect on others as well as our own long term health and happiness.